amanfaras-3848/time-Homework-Tracker/README.md

 Click the 📤 Export Data button at the top to save all your tasks and timetable in a secure file on your laptop.

-If you ever open the app on another laptop, just click 📥 Import Data and select that file to load everything back!
+If you ever open the code on another laptop, just click 📥 Import Data and select that file to load everything back!